ELVIS IN CONCERT 1977

 ELVIS' LAST NIGHT 1987

 U.S. TV special.
-Examines Elvis' career and, specifically, his final hours.
+An examination of Elvis' career and, specifically, his final hours.
 Interviews include Red West, David Stanley, Ginger Alden, Linda Thompson, Sam Phillips, Joe Esposito, D.J.
 Fontana.
 Plus: CNN 10th anniversary coverage.

 ELVIS IN CONCERT 1977 on DVD!